clintmadeit/Clint-Tools/docs/troubleshooting/appimage.md

 ```

 However, double-clicking still will not open it.
 You will need to right-click
-and choose `Run as program` to launch Stargate DAW.
+and choose `Run as program` to launch Clint Tools DAW.
 Or install to the start
 menu using the `Adding the AppImage to the start menu` instructions below.

 ## Fedora/CentOS/RHEL/Rocky/Alma/etc...
 AppImage issues